eduardogott/Discord-Bot/README.md

 - System of ending giveaways prematurely, cancelling giveaways and rerolling the giveaway

+## Help

+- Multiple help menus divided by category, sent in a rich embed

 ## Leveling

 - Leveling system with listeners for messages and time spent in voice calls (default for awaring is each 5 minutes)